robang74/HARDN-XDR/README.md

 **The Goal** - Once installed, **HARDN runs in the background**—keeping your system tight **without slowing you down**.

 > we are working on a 'headless' option to remove the gui, for server functionality.
-> We are working on server and container compatibility.
+> We are also working on server and container compatibility.
 ---

 ## **Getting Started**